Shabbat Dinner

 Prayer: Blessed are You, Adonai our God, King of the universe, who has sanctified us with Your Word, and who washes our hands with living water.

-Share: As each person washes their hands, have them share something (in just a few sentences) that they are choosing to release from the day or week so they can enter into Shabbat (ex: distracted by work, fear of a diagnosis, anger at a friend, anxiety about a hard conversation, sadness at a big life change, etc.)
+Share: As each person washes their hands, have them share something (in just a few sentences) that they are choosing to release from the day or week that might be a hindrance to entering into the delight and rest of Shabbat (ex: distracted by work, fear of a diagnosis, anger at a friend, anxiety about a hard conversation, sadness at a big life change, etc.)

 Kiddush: Prayer for the Wine